Overview

 - What happens if you decide the treatment is no longer suitable

-- What products, extras, LED ring lights, check-ins, or add-ons are included
+- What products, extras, LED treatments, check-ins, or add-ons are included

 The customer might pay weekly, fortnightly, or monthly, but attend treatments on a different schedule.
 That is fine.
 Use Newie for payment, agreements, receipts, and customer records.
 Use the booking tool or calendar for the actual appointment times.
 Do not create one payment for every treatment unless you really charge the customer that way.Example: Acne Treatment Plan